HenryGinn/Optomechanics-Data-Analysis/README.md

 3: File name correctors

 Side Band Fitting
-This has 4 classes: DataSet, Power, Trial, Detuning.
+This has 5 classes: DataSet, Power, Trial, Detuning, and Spectrum.
 Side Band Fitting Interface handles these classes.
 This is the code that goes through the data and finds the value of gamma for each detuning and outputs to text files.

 Plot Gamma
 This reads the data from the files produced by the side band fitting code and produces a plot.
 Each of the powers is shown as a different line, and all data sets are included on one plot.